 The Ausable River Association

-A small, professional staff, dedicated volunteer board, and numerous volunteers work to address threats to water quality and river ecology through education, advocacy, and by implementing effective restoration, monitoring, and stewardship projects.
+A small, professional staff, dedicated volunteer board, and numerous volunteers work to address threats to water quality and river ecology.
+We pursue basic research, encourage sound stewardship practices, provide outreach and education opportunities, and we plan, design, and implement effective restoration, monitoring, and stewardship projects.

 Current projects include:

 -Assessing and replacing undersized culverts in the Ausable watershed to connect fragmented ecosystems, facilitate native trout movement, and limit infrastructure damage during floods

 -Overseeing the development of an Ausable River Watershed Management Plan that identifies restoration, protection, policy and monitoring priorities to protect the river and watershed

 -Coordinating effective and economical natural stream restoration at priority sites to prevent erosion and reduce sedimentation, restore trout habitat, improve hydrological function, and enhance the river’s access to its floodplain

 -Educating anglers, recreation-based businesses, and the general public about techniques for preventing the spread of the invasive algae Didymo and other aquatic invasive species